 They are the state flower of Kansas, which is known as the Sunflower State.

 Another more recent sunflower meaning is a world free of nuclear weapons.
-When Ukraine surrendered its last nuclear warhead in 1996, officials from Russia, the United States and Ukraine marked the event by scattering and sowing sunflower seeds.
+When Ukraine surrendered its last nuclear warhead in 1996, officials from Russia, the United States, and Ukraine marked the event by scattering and sowing sunflower seeds.

 Much of the meaning of sunflowers stems from its namesake, the sun itself.
-These flowers are unique in that they have the ability to provide energy in the form of nourishment and vibrancy—attributes which mirror the sun and the energy provided by its heat and light.
+These flowers are unique in that they have the ability to provide energy in the form of nourishment and vibrancy—attributes that mirror the sun and the energy provided by its heat and light.

 Sunflower seeds are also an amazing superfood.